 - Psycho Ex-Girlfriend

 - Quirky Miniboss Squad: The Zohar states Lilith is one of Samael's four wives, who are fallen angels who prostitute themselves.
-What is worse is that they are not above forcing themselves on unwilling men and every successful child they bare with a mortal becomes new plague against mankind! (see #2 on Our Demons Are Different) Well it is clear the other three are fallen angels, Lilith can be one as well or be a woman created from dirt like Adam.
+What is worse is that they are not above forcing themselves on unwilling men and every successful child they bear with a mortal becomes new plague against mankind! (see #2 on Our Demons Are Different) Well it is clear the other three are fallen angels, Lilith can be one as well or be a woman created from dirt like Adam.
 The author, Moses de Leon, was aware of her contradictory origin stories.

 - Snakes Are Sexy: Due to her identification both with sexuality and the Serpent of Eden, and her seduction of both Adam and Eve.